Vapor Trail 125 - Event Details

 You may have done lots of racing, and you may be very fast.
 But if the events you conquer are the kind where you can get away with a water bottle and a couple gels in your jersey pocket, you haven't done anything like the Vapor Trail 125.
 Races like that are great, we have great respect for the Leadville 100.
 Nothing wrong with dirt hundies and 24 hour racing, but we need to have an idea that you've seen some adventures with a little less structure.

 The event starts at 10 PM on a bridge over the Arkansas River at 7,000 feet elevation.
-Participants ride through the night, and most of them through the entire next day never dropping back below 9,000 feet until the last 8 miles.
+Participants ride through the night, climbing above 10,000 feet elevation in the first ascent.
+Most ride through the entire next day never dropping back below 9,000 feet until the last 8 miles.
 The course draws a large circle through some of the highest mountains in North America.
 There are multiple high points near or above 12,000 feet.
 There are six long sustained climbs that each can take 2 hours or more to complete.

 It can rain, it can snow, it can be windy and/or cold.
 The night is always cold in the high country, temps below freezing can be expected for 6 hours or more.
 There is roughly 17,000 feet (~5,200 meters) of cumulative climbing (accuracy confirmed by Strava).